 Cook on low for 6-8 hours or on high for 4 hours.

 When noodles are tender, remove the ceramic pot from the slow cooker and add the remaining 8 oz cubed mozzarella to the top of the lasagna.
-Place in a 400°F preheated oven until the mozzarella cheese melts.
+Place in a 400°F preheated oven or under a broiler until the mozzarella cheese melts.
 Remove from oven and add small basil leaves for garnishment (optional).

 Sautéeing intensifies the onions’ natural sugars and releases a heavenly sweetness as the onions become softened.
 It takes anywhere from 6-8 minutes, stirring frequently, to achieve this stage.

 Throw the chopped garlic in after the onion has become tender.
 If you let them cook from the beginning, they will cook too long and burn which will leave a bitter taste in the recipe.